VanessaOfoedu/VanessaOfoedu/README.md

 - 👋 Hi, I’m @VanessaOfoedu
-- 👀 I’m interested in programmin
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning CSS
 - 💞️ I’m looking to improve my programming skills ...
 <!---
 VanessaOfoedu/VanessaOfoedu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.